Spectra of Schreier graphs of Grigorchuk's group and Schroedinger operators with aperiodic order: Introduction

 We choose, in this paper, to concentrate on one example, Grigorchuk's group $G$, which is the most prominent example in the theory of groups acting on rooted trees.
 (In fact, the theory grew out of this example!)
-Our results extend readily to various families of groups acting by automorphisms of regular rooted trees, provided that the Schreier graphs of the induced action on the boundary of the tree be linear.
-The most famous such case is the uncountable family $\{G_\omega\}_{\omega\in\{0,1,2\}^\Bbb N}$ constructed in \cite{Gri80}, in which the group $G$ corresponds to the sequence $\omega = (012)^\infty$; but there are also other families generalizing Grigorchuk's group $G$, see \cite{Sun, BDN, Nek1}.
+Our results extend readily to various families of groups acting by automorphisms of regular rooted trees, provided that the Schreier graphs of the induced action on the boundary of the tree are linear.
+The most famous such case is given by the uncountable family $\{G_\omega\}_{\omega\in\{0,1,2\}^\Bbb N}$ constructed in \cite{Gri80}, in which the group $G$ corresponds to the sequence $\omega = (012)^\infty$; but there are also other families generalizing Grigorchuk's group $G$, see \cite{Sun, BDN, Nek1}.
 To such a family of groups indexed by sequences over a certain finite alphabet, a family of subshifts can be associated, similarly to what is done here in the case of the group $G$, though the subshift may not be defined by a substitution if the group in question is not self-similar.
 Part of our results extend to all such groups, others require some additional conditions depending on the particular infinite sequence.
 An interesting new aspect that appears in this more general study is how the corresponding dynamical and spectral properties vary over the family.
-The details are to follow in the forthcoming paper \cite{GLN3}.
+The details are to follow in a forthcoming paper.

 \textbf{Acknowledgments.} R. G. was partially supported by the NSF grant DMS-1207669 and by ERC AG COMPASP.
 The authors acknowledge support of the Swiss National Science Foundation.
 Part of this research was carried out while D. L. and R. G. were visiting the Department of mathematics of the University of Geneva.
 The hospitality of the department is gratefully acknowledged.
 The authors also thank Yaroslav Vorobets for allowing them to use his figures $3$ and $4$.
+Finally, the authors would like to thank the anonymous referee for a careful reading of the manuscript resulting in various helpful suggestions.